apify/apify-docs-v2/sources/platform/storage/key_value_store.md

 You can compress a record and use the [Content-Encoding request header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding) to let our platform know which compression it uses.
 We recommend compressing large key-value records to save storage space and network traffic.

-**If you use the [Apify SDK](https://docs-v2.apify.com/sdk-js/api/apify/class/KeyValueStore#setValue) or our [JavaScript API client](https://docs-v2.apify.com/client-js/api#keyvaluestoreclient-setrecord), your files are compressed automatically by default.** We recommend using the JavaScript API client, which compresses your data before they are sent to our servers and decompresses them when you retrieve them.
+**If you use the [Apify SDK](https://docs-v2.apify.com/sdk-js/api/apify/class/KeyValueStore#setValue) or our [JavaScript API client](https://docs-v2.apify.com/client-js#keyvaluestoreclient-setrecord), your files are compressed automatically by default.** We recommend using the JavaScript API client, which compresses your data before they are sent to our servers and decompresses them when you retrieve them.
 This makes your storage costs as low as possible.

 ## Sharing

-You can invite other Apify users to view or modify your key-value stores using the [access rights](../access_rights/index.md).
+You can invite other Apify users to view or modify your key-value stores using the [access rights](../access_rights/index.md) system.
+See the [full list of permissions](../access_rights/list_of_permissions.md).

 ### Sharing key-value stores between runs

-You can access a key-value store from any [actor](../actors/index.md) run as long as you know its **name** or **ID**.
+You can access a key-value store from any [actor](../actors/index.md) or [task](../actors/tasks.md) run as long as you know its **name** or **ID**.

 To access a key-value store from another run using the Apify SDK, open it using the [`Actor.openKeyValueStore(storeIdOrName)`](https://docs-v2.apify.com/sdk-js/api/apify/class/Actor#openKeyValueStore) method like you would do with any other store.